Introduction

 The clear implication of everything said by Christ in these passages is that it was not possible for anyone to believe in him unless it had been granted them by the Father to believe.
 However, everyone to whom the Father did grant the ability to believe in Christ was consequently drawn by the Father and given to Christ (and thus believed in Christ).

-Christ’s explanation for why so many Jews did not believe in him during his earthly ministry is difficult for many Christians to accept.
+Christ’s words in John 6 provide us with the explanation for why so many Jews in his day did not believe in him despite having witnessed so much of what he said and did during his earthly ministry.
+However, the explanation Christ gives is difficult for many Christians to accept.
 For according to what most Christians believe, God does not determine who will (and who won’t) believe in Christ in this lifetime.
-It is instead believed that, although God wants everyone to believe in Christ before they die (and is “doing his best” to bring this about), he has given his human creatures the self-determining freedom (or “free will”) to decide their own destiny.
-According to this view, the one who determines whether or not any particular individual will be among those who receive the salvation that’s promised to believers is, ultimately, the individual himself (and not God).
+Instead, it's believed that, although God wants everyone to believe in Christ before they die (and is “doing his best” to bring this about), he has given his human creatures the self-determining power and freedom to decide their own destiny.
+According to this view, it's not God who determines whether or not any particular individual will be among those who receive the salvation that’s promised to believers.
+Instead, it is ultimately the individual himself who determines this.

 Among those who hold to this view is Christian theologian, pastor and author, Greg Boyd.
 In an attempt to explain how Christ’s words in John 6:44 are consistent with his position that God does not determine who, exactly, will (or won’t) believe in Christ, Boyd has provided the following remarks on his ministry website: